top of page

 Saturday, April 19 - Lome, Togo

-The city was founded by the Ewes and expanded in the 19th century by German, British and African traders,[4] becoming the capital of Togoland in 1897.
+The city was founded by the Ewes (an ethnic group who live in Western Africa and whose language falls into the Gbe Language family) and expanded in the 19th century by German, British and African traders, becoming the capital of Togoland in 1897.
 At the end of the 19th century, British customs duties on imported products (especially on alcohol and tobacco) weighed very heavily.
 The traders, mainly maritime Ewe or Anlo from the area between Aflao and Keta in the east of the British colony of Gold Coast, then looking for an alternative place to unload goods while being out of reach of British customs officers, naturally targeted the coastal site of Lomé, nearby.
 This commercial dynamic of customs circumvention and tax evasion then favored the expansion of Lomé around 1880.
 The calm and sparsely inhabited Loméen coastline began to be populated rapidly.
 The Ewes were soon joined by European, British and especially German companies, as well as itinerant merchants from the interior, such as the Hausa caravans from the cola roads.
 Many people were attracted by the new economic hub that Lomé represented.
 The rapid growth of the city was reinforced, and Lomé quickly earned a reputation as a place where good business was done.

 Sunday - April 20 - Takoradi, Ghana